marcelo-ferraz/Surrogates/README.md

 Surrogates
 ==========
-A very simple and versatile object masher by creation of proxies.
+A very simple and versatile object masher.
 ## Overview
 By making use of this container, you can overwrite (, condiotionate [to be implemented]) or visit both properties and/or methods.